ba-st/HighchartsSt/docs/UsageExamples.md

    start.
 ```

-And then watch the live examples with your browser in `http://localhost:9999/HighchartsDemo`
+And then watch the live examples with your browser in `http://localhost:9999/HighchartsDemo` and `http://localhost:9999/HighstockDemo`